ChatBees/chatbees-python-client/README.md

 ```

 ## Creating an API key
-You can create an API key and use it to create or access your own collections.
+You need an API key to create, update, delete own collections.
+A collection
-In public preview, all collections are created inside a shared, public
+can only be accessed by the API key that created it.

-account.
-Private accounts and related functionalities will be released soon.
+Account management and related functionalities will be released soon.

 ```python
 import nautilusdb as ndb